WebizenAI/devdocs/WebizenTechStack/Webizen2.5/DevNotesWebizen2.5/ImplementationNotes-2.5/Webizen2.5HostComponents/ImplementationProgress2.5.md

 SeeAlso: [[WebizenHostWebPlatform]].

 #### Service Management
 There needs to be a service manager; which is likely to be seperate to the runtimes established for users (webizen owners, etc).
-Most components have [[jsonInterfaces]] which should be updated to be provided as [[JsonAppInterface]] (local service management interfaces); which is being investigated.
+Most components have [[jsonInterfaces]] which should be updated to be provided as [[jsonInterfaces]] (local service management interfaces); which is being investigated.

 Thinking is that the [[Curator]] may employ [[BadWolf]] or similar, to manage the interfaces.